-While it might make sense to buy a specific hydrant wrench, the benefit of a tool like the SureTork Socket Wrench is that it’s suitable for a wide range of jobs.
-If you work in the construction or utility industries, it’s far easier to carry one tool than many.
+While it might make sense to buy a specific hydrant wrench, the benefit of a tool like the SureTork Socket Wrench set is that it’s suitable for many jobs.
+If you work in the construction or utility industries, carrying one tool is far easier than many.

 Of course, this torque wrench isn’t just for hydrants.
-You can use it for all manner of pipeline-related jobs, such as maintaining stopcocks, opening dry risers, adjusting pipes, and much more.
+You can use it for all pipeline-related jobs, such as maintaining stopcocks, opening dry risers, adjusting pipes, etc.

 Finding the right torque wrench for your industry isn’t always easy.
 Much of your decision rests on your job, needs, and budget.

-While the SureTork Socket Wrench isn’t the only option for pipeline construction and maintenance jobs, it’s certainly one of the best.
+While the SureTork Socket Wrench set isn’t the only option for pipeline tools and maintenance jobs, it’s certainly one of the best.
 It’s designed for heavy-duty use and can withstand any job you throw at it.

 Ready to save time and money on your next hydrant project?